 Before each issue we post a call for pitches.
 To be included on our writer’s email list please send a short note to that effect to stories [at] geezmagazine [dot] org.

-See call for pitches Geez 33: Disabilities and Ableism here
+See call for pitches Geez 35, The Merits of Failure here

 Geez has both theme-related material and several departments (see below).
 Keep pitches brief, write the way you speak, tell us why your idea or story is important, indicate sources you plan to use and say something about why you are qualified to write this piece.
 If you already have a completed manuscript, poem, photo or design, feel free to submit it as well.